-An old-time pea introduced in 1908.
-High-yielding and tasty, this Garden Pea does better than most in warm weather.
+An old-time shell pea introduced in 1908.
+High-yielding and tasty, Lincoln does better than most in warm weather.
 The tightly-filled pods are easy to shell and compact vines are a good choice for small gardens.
 (65 days)

 Each packet contains approximately 10o seeds.